Autumn 2026 Trek Offer – Up to 20% Off +9779767998270 info@nepaloutdoorexpeditions.com

 5. Get Comfortable Carrying a Daypack

 Each trekker carries a small daypack, even if porters carry the heavier bags.
 This daypack usually weighs around 5–7 kg.
 If you’re not used to carrying this weight, it may feel uncomfortable during long trekking days.
-Training early with a weighted backpack helps your shoulders, back, and hips adapt.
+Training with a weighted backpack helps your shoulders, back, and hips adapt gradually.

 How to train: